 Lighting Your Big Green Egg: Techniques, Tips and Mistakes to Avoid

-This is one of the questions we get asked the most… how do you light the Big Green Egg?
-How long does it take and how simple is it really?
-We’re happy to say it really is very easy.
-Watch our video tutorial or follow the step-by-step guide below to get you fired up in no time.
+One of the questions we get asked most often is how to light a Big Green Egg.
+How long does it take, how simple is it, and what charcoal or firestarters should you use?
+The good news is that it’s very easy once you understand airflow, fuel and temperature control.
+Watch our video tutorial or follow the step-by-step guide below to get fired up.

 Make sure the area under the firebox is clean.
 You want the air to be able to flow through the bottom vent without obstruction.